 An Indiana sublease agreement allows a current tenant to rent out (or “sublease”) all or part of the rented property to a new tenant (“subtenant” or “sublessee”).
 Once a sublease agreement is signed, the subtenant is responsible for following the terms and conditions of both the sublease and the original lease.

-However, when it comes to liability, the tenant on the original lease is still accountable.
+However, the tenant on the original lease is still accountable when it comes to liability.
 Even if the subtenant fails to pay rent or damages the property, it’s still the original tenant’s responsibility to fix the issue.
-It’s important for tenants to be familiar with the Indiana laws, rules, and regulations governing subleases before signing one, or it could lead to trouble in the future.
+Tenants need to be familiar with the Indiana laws, rules, and regulations governing subleases before signing one, or it could lead to trouble in the future.

 How to Write an Indiana Sublease Agreement